nickyhajal/world-domination-summit/_content/academies.md

 <iframe src="https://player.vimeo.com/video/121164251?title=0&byline=0&portrait=0" width="570" height="321" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>&nbsp; <br>

-We're excited to announce that Academies are back for 2015!
-This year's Academies includes a wide range of awesome topics and features several favorite WDS speakers from over the years.
+We're excited to announce that Academies are back for 2016!
+We're extending this year's Academies to include a wide range of awesome topics and features several favorite WDS speakers from over the years.

 Registration for Academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 Because they are hosted at different venues around Portland, please note that there is a separate registration process for each Academy you would like to attend.

-There is no limit on how many Academies you can register for.
+There is no limit to how many Academies you can register for.
 Academy tickets are capacity controlled and offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets, and all tickets are non-refundable and non-transferrable.

-<b>PLEASE NOTE: Registration for 2015 Academies are live.</b>
+<b>PLEASE NOTE: Registration for 2016 Academies is coming soon.</b>

 &nbsp;

 <div class="zig-zags_blue"></div>

+For an idea of what to expect next year, take a look at our Academy schedule from 2015.

-# 2015 Academies Schedule
+# 2015 Academy Schedule

 # Thursday, July 9th